sap-tutorials/Tutorials/tutorials/cp-aibus-dar-upload-data/cp-aibus-dar-upload-data.md

 To try out Data Attribute Recommendation, the first step is to upload data that will be used to train a machine learning model.
 For more information, see [Data Attribute Recommendation help portal documentation](https://help.sap.com/dar).
 For further definition of specific terms, see [Concepts](https://help.sap.com/viewer/105bcfd88921418e8c29b24a7a402ec3/SHIP/en-US/fe501df6d9f94361bfea066f9a6f6712.html).

+Business Use Case: When creating the master data of a product, classifying the product into correct category and product hierarchy is a manual process that involves a product expert.

+To help automate this manual process, Data Attribute Recommendation can learn from historical data of products and their hierarchies to  automatically suggest the relevant categories with confidence level.
+This saves a lot of manual effort and helps automate the master data creation process.
+The same concept can be applied to transactional data like sales orders or any other orders with missing information.

+The first steps to create this machine learning model that predicts categories and subcategories of a product is to prepare the dataset schema and upload to the service the training data.
+In this tutorial, we focus on the model training data preparation, uploading and defining the dataset schema.
+For that, we will use a product dataset from Best Buy.

 ---

 [ACCORDION-BEGIN [Step 1: ](Get an access token)]